 There are hiking and biking trails along with campsites.

-You could spend a weekend touring this vast state park and taking advantage of its pristine beaches for swimming and diving.
+You can easily spend a weekend touring this vast state park and taking advantage of its pristine beaches for swimming and diving.

 Corona del Mar State Beach